Alec Stewart OBE

 Dr Jan Till

 Jan Till MBBS,BSc,MD qualified at St Bartholomew’s Hospital London and is a consultant paediatric electrophysiologist based at the Royal Brompton Hospital, London.
-She is also Divisional Director of Children’s Cardiac Services and Co-director of Paediatrics.
+She is also Divisional Director of Children’s Cardiac Services.
 She was at one time the only designated consultant in her field in the country and leads one of the the largest services nationally offering specialist support and provision for children with heart rhythm irregularities.

 Her areas of expertise include childhood arrhythmia, channelopathies, inherited cardiac disease and cardiomyopathies.
 She is a council member of the Association for Inherited Cardiac Conditions.